 The prosumer espresso machine market owes its own existence in large part to the Pasquinia Livia 90 ($1,735).
 The auto refill feature and automated pressure system make it possible to enjoy shot after shot of the serious stuff.
 Its core technology is somewhat dated and sensitive to technique, though, and making repairs an expensive proposition.

-If you’re looking to get molto autentico, first stop saying “Eye-talian” and then refinance your villa so you can pick up a Giotto Premium Plus V2 from Rocket Espresso ($1,900).
+If you’re looking to get molto autentico, first stop saying “Eye-talian” and then refinance your villa so you can pick up a Rocket Espresso Giotto Evoluzione V2.
 This made-in-Milan prosumer model looks old school (pictures don’t do it justice) but boasts trick features like a new insulated all-copper boiler to better stabilize temperatures, a vibratory pump to prevent line blockage and a dual pre-infusion system.
 There’s a 2.9-liter water reservoir for those “off the grid”, but it can connect directly to water supply should your habit escalate.

 Izzo Alex Duetto III